What Is Cohousing?

 Cohousing home prices are comparable to market-rate for their area.
 However, living expenses are much lower than in conventional housing because of their many "green" features and because residents share many resources.

 Most communities are financially structured like condo associations.
-But they differ in that they share an intention have close-knit connections among neighbors.
+But they differ in that they share an intention to be good neighbors and have close-knit connections.

-Cohousing communities get created when a few pioneer souls band together and collaborate with an architect and other professionals to plan and design their neighborhood and get it built.
-After they move in, all the residents self-manage it.
+Cohousing communities get created when a few pioneer souls band together and collaborate with the necessary professionals (developer, architect, consultant, etc.) to plan and design their neighborhood and get it built.
+After they move in, the residents self-manage it.

 Senior cohousing began in the 1990s, also in Denmark, and emerged in the United States around 2005.
 These neighborhoods are designed to meet the changing physical and social needs of older adults.
+They have the distinct advantage of being communities of peers, who not only share values, but who are also at the same place in life’s journey and will be there for each other as they age and need help.
 There are currently 14 such communities, with about a dozen in development.